xpdavid/CS2103R-Report/index.md

 ##### CheckStyle

-`CheckStyle` reports violation based on provided [`xml`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-checkstyle.xml) file.
+`CheckStyle` reports violationS based on provided [`xml`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-checkstyle.xml) file.
 We use it to enforce stylistic standard.
 For example, we enforce that the right curly bracket (`{`) should not be put in a new line.

 ##### Macker